barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 The tool is designed to work asynchronously with large music libraries, using sophisticated caching mechanisms to minimize API calls and AppleScript interactions.
 It features a complete analytics framework that tracks performance and provides detailed reports.

+## Key April 2025 Updates

+- **Track Database CSV** now includes `old_year` and `new_year` columns for every track, enabling robust year synchronization and change tracking.
+- **Album Year Update Logic**: The script now skips albums that already have a definitive year in the database, minimizing redundant API calls and updates.
+Only albums with missing or outdated years are processed.
+- **Year Caching**: Album years are cached both in-memory and in a persistent CSV (`cache_albums.csv`).
+This ensures that once a year is determined, it is reused for all relevant tracks and future runs.
+- **Change Reporting**: All changes (genre, year, name, etc.) are logged in a unified changes report CSV, with clear `change_type`, `old_*`, and `new_*` fields, and timestamped for auditability.
+- **Analytics & HTML Reports**: The analytics system tracks all major operations and generates a detailed HTML report after each run, including grouped statistics, per-function timing, and error/success rates.
+- **AppleScript Integration**: Improved error handling, argument passing, and diagnostics for all AppleScript operations.
+Bulk updates and property changes are now more robust.
+- **Dry Run & Full Sync**: Both dry run and full sync scripts use the new CSV structure and reporting, allowing safe preview and one-time full database refreshes.
+- **Async Architecture**: All major operations (track fetching, AppleScript, API calls, cache) are fully asynchronous for maximum performance and reliability.

 ## Features

 - **Comprehensive Genre Management**: Determines and applies the dominant genre for each artist based on their earliest releases